Dumb and Deadly: How the Authorities Make an Armed Standoff Worse

 While Utah rarely uses the grand jury process in the state system, the federal system does employ a grand jury to obtain indictments.
 When that happens, the charges need to be scrutinized by a capable attorney who can think through the charges and possible defenses critically.
 You should never plead guilty to charges just because you believe you are guilty.
 First, you need the experience of an attorney to ensure that the charges indeed match the conduct that you are charged with having committed, and second to explore whether there are possible defenses.

-If you’re facing criminal charges, you need the services of an experienced Utah trial lawyer protecting your rights.
+If you’re facing criminal charges, you need the services of an experienced Salt Lake City criminal defense lawyer protecting your rights.
 It’s too late to wonder if you’ve made the right choice once the jury takes their seats.
 Act now to get the help you deserve.
 Call our law offices today for an immediate consultation – (801)-895-3143 – 24-hour availability, jailhouse visits included.